Arksine/moonraker/docs/configuration.md

 #   updates will be processed via PackageKit over D-Bus.
 When set to False
 #   the "apt cli" fallback will be used.
 The default is True.
 channel: dev
 #   The update channel applied to Klipper and Moonraker.
-May dev or
+May dev, beta or
-#   beta.
+#   stable.
 The dev channel will update to the latest commit pushed
 #   to the repo, whereas the beta channel will update to the latest
 #   commit tagged by Moonraker.
-The beta channel will see less frequent
+The beta and stable channels will see less
-#   updates and should be more stable.
-Users on the beta channel will have
+#   frequent updates and should be more stable.
+Users on the beta channel will
-#   more opportunity to review breaking changes before choosing to update.
+#   have more opportunity to review breaking changes before choosing to update.
 #   The default is dev.
+```

+!!!
+Note
+    Configuration is automatically detected for Moonraker and Klipper, however
+    it is possible to override the `channel` and `pinned_commit` options on
+    a per application basis for each.
+This can be done by specifying the
+    configuration in `moonraker.conf`.
+For example:

+    ```ini
+    [update_manager klipper]
+    channel: dev
+    pinned_commit: 79930ed99a1fc284f41af5755908aa1fab948ce1
     ```

 #### Extension Configuration
 The update manager may be configured manage additional software, henceforth